calciu/tweetnlp_slurmcluster/README.md

 2. The resulting file tw_out.csv that contains only the two above mentioned columns will be used in roberta_ray_slurm.py python script which is called by ray_roberta.slurm

 3. On the cluster execute : sbatch ray_roberta.slurm

+4. Monitor the advancement of the jobs that have been lauched on the cluster since a given date: sacct -o jobid,jobname,reqnodes,reqcpus,reqmem,maxrss,averss,elapsed,start  -S 1204